GeorgeTsianakas/jmsexample/README.md

-# jmsexample
+# JMS Messaging
- Simple JMS example
+A simple JMS messaging example using Spring Boot